SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 Most of the stuff we talked about so far is independent of a specific simulator, since all of them store the setups more or less in the same way - as numbers.
 The file format, though, is very different.
 As you have seen above, the setups are stored as a JSON file in *Assetto Corsa Competizione*.
 INI files are supported for *assetto Corsa*.
 Therefore, let's take a look into the simulator specific configuration.

-Similar to cars, each simulator has a definition file which is located in the *Resources\Advisor\Definitions* folder in the program directory.
-You can add your own, as mentioned above, by adding them to *Simulator Controller\Advisor\Definitions* folder in your local *Documents* folder.
-A rule file for a given simulator is also available, which is located (I think you can guess it) in the *Resources\Advisor\Rules* folder in the program directory.
-You can also add your own here by adding them to *Simulator Controller\Advisor\Rules* folder in your local *Documents* folder.
+Similar to cars, each simulator has a definition file which is located in the *Resources\Garage\Definitions* folder in the program directory.
+You can add your own, as mentioned above, by adding them to *Simulator Controller\Garage\Definitions* folder in your local *Documents* folder.
+A rule file for a given simulator is also available, which is located (I think you can guess it) in the *Resources\Garage\Rules* folder in the program directory.
+You can also add your own here by adding them to *Simulator Controller\Garage\Rules* folder in your local *Documents* folder.

-"Setup Advisor" scans both directories at startup and compiles the list of available simulators.
+"Setup Workbench" scans both directories at startup and compiles the list of available simulators.
 Let's now take a look at the simulator specific configuration.

 ### Assetto Corsa Competizione